MaTaNEli/djangoProject/README.md

 1. write on the terminal "pipenv shell"
 2. "python manage.py runserver"

-you have to do so because it run pipenv without it it won't run.
+you have to do so because it run virtual environment without it it won't run.

 by: matan eliyahu